jepeake/NeetCode-150-Solutions/Sliding Window/Best Time to Buy & Sell Stock/solution.md

 };
 ```

-- *Sliding Window needed
 - *Start with the left and right pointers at 0*
-- *Expand the window to the right
+- *Expand the window to the right*
 - *If the right value is greater than the left value - compute the difference & compare to the current max profit*
 - *If the right value is less than the left value - move the L pointer to R (this is the smallest value you can buy the stock for - which is what we want)*
 - *Increment R to expand to the right*